Archive for the ‘Tech Tips’ Category

 BE STRATEGIC.

 • Be an awesome belayer.
 Chance opportunities to climb with new partners are more likely to turn into long-term partnerships if you’re a solid belayer and taking our Intro to Climbing course is a great way to meet other new climbers.
-This course is offered free for members; click the link to sign up online.
+This course is offered discounted for members; click the link to sign up online.

 • Look for a group of three.
 Look for groups in the rope areas with an odd number of climbers and ask if they would like another belayer.
 There is always a chance that the odd person out would be happy to get climbing sooner.